vlad-lis/DL-Stock-price/README.md

 The repository contains both notebooks and a simple front-end/back-end for demonstration.

+* To run locally see [instructions](#run-front-end-and-back-end-locally) below.

+* To view the final notebook, which takes input and outputs predictions using saved models, open `input_predict_notebook.ipynb` from the ML folder with Jupyter Notebook or an IDE that supports a Jupyter Python kernel.

+No additional configuration should be required when using a conda environment and a conda Python kernel.

 All files pertaining to the initial data set, data cleaning, and model creation can be found in the /ML folder of the repository:

 * ML/data folder: initial data set, data sets created during data cleaning, input template;
 * ML/data_cleaning folder: notebooks with the data cleaning process (divided into two steps);
 * ML/models: notebooks with the model creation process (four models for different target variables);
 * ML/models/saved_models: corresponding saved models for further usage in the back-end and final notebook;

-To run locally see [instructions](#run-front-end-and-back-end-locally) below.

-To view the final notebook, which takes input and outputs predictions using saved models, open `input_predict_notebook.ipynb` from the ML folder with Jupyter Notebook or an IDE that supports a Jupyter Python kernel.

-No additional configuration should be required when using a conda environment and a conda Python kernel.
+## Preview

 * When running the project locally, you can view the home and about pages for information about the project:
 <img src="./readme_images/about.png" alt="home screenshot">